-Riley Juntti, a junior at Oakland University, helped create “13 Reasons Why NOT”, centered on Netflix’s show “13 Reason’s Why”, in which the lead character leaves behind tapes blaming 13 people for her suicide.
+Riley Juntti, a graduate of Oakland University, helped create “13 Reasons Why NOT”, centered on Netflix’s show “13 Reason’s Why”, in which the lead character leaves behind tapes blaming 13 people for her suicide.
 Instead of placing blame however, 13 students from Oxford High School, one per morning, would start morning announcement to 1,800 fellow students by sharing an emotionally vulnerable place they had been through and thanking someone who had helped them out of it.
 Feedback was instant and national with over 100 major news organizations picking up the story (Featured on Nightline, Washington Post, NPR’s Best Youth News Stories of 2017, Netflix, and USA Today).
 Topics of abuse, struggling home life, bullying, homophobia and special needs, now released to the whole nation.

 Riley is now a international public speaker that educates health organizations, schools, and media about mental health/suicide awareness.
 Her speeches are critically acclaimed across the country for bringing hope to a tough topic and giving communities tangible stories of recovery after mental illness.

 Bring Change to Your Community

 Riley offers national key note addresses structured to fit your organizations and communities needs.
 Attendees will walk away with background on the "13 Reasons Why NOT" program, an increased knowledge of suicide prevention, the tools of vulnerability and a call for change.
 Key notes are offered at various lengths and locations depending on availability.